daria-analytics/sql-business-case-studies/monthly_business_metrics_analysis/README.md

 ## Project Overview

-This SQL project analyzes monthly business performance in an online education platform.
+This SQL project analyzes monthly business performance for an online education platform.

-The objective is to validate the hypothesis that the decline in revenue during 2017 was associated with a decrease in both the number of completed lessons and the number of active students.
+The objective is to validate the hypothesis that the decline in revenue during 2017 was associated with a decrease in both lesson activity and the number of active students.

 The analysis combines payment and lesson data into a single monthly analytical dataset.